Skip to Main Content

 The Firm Says

-Our summer associates are part of deal teams and case teams from day one, giving them the opportunity to experience our fast-paced, collegial work environment and introducing them to life at one of the world’s most prestigious law firms.
-They gain unparalleled experience working alongside nationally leading lawyers on complex, important matters for the biggest names in the business world—and get the chance to interact with clients in meetings, fireside chats and more.
+At Paul, Weiss, summer associates are part of deal teams and case teams from day one, giving them the opportunity to experience our fast-paced, team-oriented work environment and introducing them to life at one of the world’s most prestigious law firms.
+They gain unparalleled experience working alongside nationally leading lawyers on complex, important matters for the biggest names in the business world and get the chance to interact with clients in meetings, fireside chats, and more.
 Summer associates shape their own experience by working with one department or exploring a variety of practice areas.
-We offer comprehensive training, and each summer associate is assigned a partner and associate mentor, who guide them in their work and help them make connections across the firm.
+The firm offers comprehensive training, and each summer associate is assigned a partner and associate mentor who guide them in their work and help them make connections across the firm.
 We welcome motivated, talented law students who want to achieve the highest level of excellence in lawyering.